kframework/c-semantics/README.md

 During the build process, three versions of the semantics are built using `kompile` with different flags: a "deterministic" version, one with non-deterministic expression sequencing, and one with non-deterministic thread-interleaving.
-These all get copied to `dist/` along with contents of [libc][] and [scripts/kcc][].
+These all get copied to `dist/` along with the contents of [libc][] and [scripts/kcc][].
 Finally, make runs `kcc -c` on all the libc source files in [libc/src][].